AlexsLemonade/sc-data-integration/scripts/README.md

 - `filepath`: The full path to the filtered `SingleCellExperiment` object as an RDS file.
 This path is specific to your local machine.

-Following creation of the metadata, `scpca-downstream-analyses` is run for each library.
+Following creation of the metadata, the `scpca-downstream-analyses` workflow is run for each library.
 This produces a filtered, normalized `SingleCellExperiment` object and a summary html report showing the filtering and clustering results for that library.
 Results will be stored in `results/human_cell_atlas/scpca-downstream-analyses`.